[ Printer Friendly Version ] [ Report Abuse ]

 "I am here on behalf of the Ministry of Magic located in London, United Kingdom.
 I was sent here today because of a complaint filed against you by the neighbors that live near you."

-"I recognize the eyes, officer.
+"I recognize the eyes, Officer.
 It is him indeed!"

-Mrs. Harmonda shook her head violently.
+Mrs. Harmonda shakes her head violently.
 "As you wish, Officer Granger.
 Maybe I am mistaken but I won't let someone who might have helped kill my husband stand in my house and I surely don't wish them out of Azkaban.
 They deserve to die just like my Victor did.
 And they will."

 "I know you hate me Malfoy but I won't judge you, just tell me."

 "I don't wish to share anything with a mudblood such as yourself.
 We get off at six, right?
 Because I'm done with this today," Draco concludes, looking at a handsome black watch on his left wrist, showing Hermione his Dark Mark tattoo accidently.
 He quickly pulls down his jacket sleeve and glares back up at her to wait for an answer.